(NOTE: We’ve just published an update (as of March 2 2009) on some of the tax credits included in the final stimulus bill here.)

 Homeowners should also check the DSIRE website for applicable state tax credits.

 Businesses can also get in on the act.
 They are eligible for the hybrid vehicle incentives and incentives for energy efficient buildings.
 Businesses that sell new energy efficient homes (through 2009) or efficient appliances (through 2010) can take tax credits on these products that may reduce the cost to consumers.
+There are several companies that help people figure out their taxes.
+You can check out the company and see if they come to your use.

 For more on tax credits for businesses, builders, and consumers, see Tax Incentives Assistance Project, or The Alliance to Save Energy.
 Of course, you should check with your tax preparer for more information on how these credits effect you, and what paperwork needs to be completed.